Science & Genomics

 E6, E7 mRNA Overexpression: Genes that are found in HPV+ cancer

-Cell Cycle: Quantification of cells that are in the proliferative (cell growth) phase of the cell cycle
+DNA Index: Quantification of the DNA index and the percentage of cells in the proliferative stage of the cell cycle (Post G1)

 PD-L1 Status: Provides prognostic information about immune cell functioning

 Knowing which biomarkers are present in a patient can allow for physicians to design a more personalized treatment plan to most effectively treat the cancer.